LightningPeach/lnd-rust/README.md

 ## Requirements

-Go and lnd is required to generate the additional code and build the package.
+Go and lnd are required to generate the additional code and build the package.

 ## Updating

 The file `protos/rpc.proto` should be synced with `https://github.com/lightningnetwork/lnd/blob/master/lnrpc/rpc.proto`.

+Tested with the Lightning Network Daemon version "0.4.2".

 ## Usage